 Many virtual assistants can be either rockstars or specialists.
 Rockstars are do-it-all VAs that learn more services as they go.
 Of course, they get more pay with more responsibilities as well.

 Specialists do specific jobs apart from some basic work.
 Some go to Ultimate Medical Academy to become medical administrative assistants.
+Some develop writing skills for helping students get a finance essay, for example.
 Some learn relevant skills like SEO, digital marketing, or content creation.

 Depending on the needs of the customer, you would need to provide skills relevant to what they need.
 Even then, what are the benefits of starting a virtual assistant business?